x-atlas-consortia/ubkg-box/README.md

 ### Compose the application

-From a Terminal session, execute `./build_ubkgbox.sh up`.
+From a Terminal session, execute `./build_ubkgbox.sh`.
 The **build_ubkgbox.sh** script will:
    - add a subnode to the local hosts file named **neo4j.ubkgbox.com**, mapped to the localhost/loopback IP.
    - validate and obtain information from **container.cfg**.